BondDeep/Traffic-Surveillance-System/README.md

 # Traffic-Surveillance-System

-## A traffic surveillance system for obtaining the comprehensive vehicle information, including type, number of axles, 3D bounding box, speed, length, current driving lane, and traffic volume, is proposed [1].
+## A traffic surveillance system for obtaining comprehensive vehicle information, including type, number of axles, 3D bounding box, speed, length, current driving lane, and traffic volume, is proposed [1].

   The system is tested in three different videos.
 Video1 and Video2 are captured from the North and South towers of Anqing Yangtze River highway bridge in China and Video3 is from the standard dataset [2].
 Some experimental results are shown in the File 'Videos'.